charlotte-zhuang/heap-experiments/README.md

 This is a work in progress to test the performance of different heap structures against each other.

 Initial testing suggests that binary heaps are really good.
-With enough decrease key operations and a large enough heap, pairing and Fibonacci heaps gain parity; however, even on very dense small to mid sized graphs, binary heaps have a slight edge and linear search outperforms all heap structures.
-Pairing heaps are consistently better than Fibonacci heaps.
+With enough decrease key operations and a large enough heap, pairing and Fibonacci heaps gain parity; however, even on very dense small to mid sized graphs, binary heaps have a slight edge.
+Run times on my laptop approached one minute before pairing and Fibonacci heaps saw an advantage.
+Between those two, there doesn't seem to be a great difference in run time.

 ## Heaps included